• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 A The HRA is funded by the employer.
 This means, when medical expenses occur and qualify for reimbursement, BCBS claims administration applies HRA funds from the member's HRA account.

 A Yes.
-Unused funds will rollover until it reaches your in-network out-of-pocket maximum.
-So for example, if you are on an employee-only plan, your unused funds will rollover until it reaches $5,000.
+Unused funds will roll over until it reaches your in-network out-of-pocket maximum.
+So for example, if you are on an employee-only plan, your unused funds will roll over until it reaches $5,000.

 Q What happens if I get a new job?